rbbratta/rhcos-slb/sdn-to-ovn/README.md

 ```

-### 5. Install new nmstate-configuration.sh to remove old OpenShiftSDN `br0` bridge
+### 5. Install a new `nmstate-configuration.sh` to remove the old OpenShift SDN `br0` bridge

-until <https://issues.redhat.com/browse/OCPBUGS-57484> is backported add a custom nmstate-configuration script to delete the leftover
+Until <https://issues.redhat.com/browse/OCPBUGS-57484> is backported, add a custom nmstate-configuration script to delete the leftover OpenShift SDN `br0`.
-OpenShiftSDN `br0`

 ```shell